ramrom/rams_dot_files/cheatsheets/c_cheatsheet.md

 ## MEMORY
 - stack is smaller than heap, and bytes constantly resused, thus almost always on CPU cache, making it fast
+- `memcpy` - mem copy, copy raw bytes from one memory location to another regardless of types
 ### MAJOR TYPES
 - text - where the program itself is stored
 - static - initialized at program start, released when program ends, global scope generally